-When you’re organizing an event, advance planning is critical to its success.
-The plan you develop must include details about launching your event marketing and SEO initiatives early enough to have a significant impact on awareness and ticket sales.
+When organizing an event, advance planning is critical to its success.
+The plan you develop must include details about launching your event marketing and SEO initiatives early enough to significantly impact awareness and ticket sales.

-Let’s take a closer look at some of the event marketing opportunities and investments that will require a head start in order to drive ticket sales.
+Let’s take a closer look at some of the event marketing opportunities and investments that will require a head start to drive ticket sales.

 Search engine optimization requires a minimum of several months before you’ll see any changes in the amount of organic search traffic coming to your event website and ticket sales page.
 Search Engine Journal reports that according to Google, “In most cases, SEO [experts or agencies] need four months to a year to help your business first implement improvements and then see potential benefit.”

 There you have it in Google’s own words.
 Therefore, you should develop and launch your event website at least four months prior to your event and invest time and budget dollars into optimizing it for organic search traffic.

 Here are five priority things to keep in mind for search engine optimization planning:

 Understand what your target audience of web searchers wants and provide that valuable information on your event website.
 What queries will they type into search engines to find an event like yours?
 Answer those questions in your website content.
 The goal is to match your content to search intent.